About Meet the Men of ROBE: Standing at the Intersection of Fatherhood, Infant Mortality, Breastfeeding, and Social Justice

 “We will not be satisfied with just Black representation.
 We listen to Black mothers.
 And we will fight for their rights to have true power in the information, care and engagement they receive from institutions and systems.
 This is our calling and our covenant to you.
 We will continue to address the root cause of social injustice and make a culture shift towards an anti-oppressive culture.
 And we will actively engage it until we can run no more, at which point we will gladly pass this baton of passion, this birthright, this struggle, to the next-gen mothers, the next-gen servant leaders, who will carry our power further than I can imagine.
 Our magic is in our fears and tears, our sisterhoods and our LOVE.”
 (Emphasis editor’s.
 Read Kimarie’s letter from the president here.)

-ROSE’s first years as a nonprofit focused on eight states in the South, and in later years, they utilized these insights and professional training programs to restructure the nation’s organizing hub for state and local coalitions: the United States Breastfeeding Committee, USBC.
+ROSE’s first years as a nonprofit focused on eight states in the South, and in later years, the organization utilized these insights and professional training programs to restructure the nation’s organizing hub for state and local coalitions: the United States Breastfeeding Committee, USBC.
 The result of this restructuring is a transformed and dynamic nonprofit, a website rich in educational materials, ongoing educational webinar trainings for state and local organizations, and the visible impact of transforming the USBC’s annual conferences into a vibrant, progressive and diverse activist networking celebration.

 With our world in crisis from the personal to the planetary, and our future as a species uncertain, Kimarie Bugg’s story shows us how one person found the “magic” in her own “fears and tears” and transformed her trauma into a passion and vision that sparked real cultural change.
 I invite you to join me in sitting gratefully at her feet around our virtual campfire here on Kindred and listening, deeply, to her story.